nonokangwei/Stable-Diffusion-on-GCP/Stable-Diffusion-UI-Agones/README.md

-# Stable-Diffusion on Google Cloud Quick Start Guide
+# Stable-Diffusion on Agones Implementation Guide

 This guide give simple steps for stable-diffusion users to launch a stable diffusion deployment by using GCP GKE service, and using Filestore as shared storage for model and output files.
 For convinent multi-user stable-diffusion runtime management, using the [Agones](https://agones.dev/site/) as the runtime management operator, each isolated stable-diffusion runtime is hosted in an isolated POD, each authorized user will be allocated a dedicated POD.
 User can just follow the step have your stable diffusion model running.